-7.1 Calculating Duty relief
+7.1.
+Calculating Duty relief

-Where a customs debt is incurred for the processed products or the replacement products, the amount of import duty shall be calculated based on the cost of the processing operation undertaken outside the customs territory of the Union.
+Where a customs debt is incurred for the processed, repaired or replacement products the amount of import duty shall be calculated based on the cost of the processing operation undertaken outside the customs territory of the Union.

-7.2 Repairs free of charge
+7.2.
+Repairs